How to make a bauble wreath

-Work out what size of wreath you’d like and measure the wire so it’s twice the length of the circumference, plus an extra 60cm.
+Work out what size of wreath you’d like to create and make sure it matches the space you want it to fill.
+Then measure out the wire so it’s twice the length of your intended circumference, plus an extra 60cm.
 Fold the wire in half.

 3. Check for a circular shape

-Keep threading the baubles, making sure you keep a circular shape and filling gaps with the different sized baubles as you go along.
+Keep threading the baubles, making sure you keep a circular shape and filling gaps with the different sized baubles as you go.

 4. Secure baubles

-Once you’ve finished threading the baubles, twist the wire together tightly to secure the baubles.
+Once you’ve finished threading the baubles, twist the wire together tightly to secure them.
 Use one piece of the remaining wire to create a small loop for hooking up the wreath.

 5. Wrap fairy lights